bullhorn/novo-elements/STORYBOOK_PLAN.md

 | loading | Elements/Loading | UsageGuide, Default, Line, Spinner, Sizes, Colors, SpinnerInverse, Playground |
 | progress | Elements/Progress | UsageGuide, Default, Linear, Radial, Determinate, Indeterminate, Striped, Colors, MultiSegment, Disabled, Playground |

-### Component-improvement follow-ups surfaced during Tier 1
+### Component-improvement follow-ups

+Findings flagged during the Storybook rollout fall into two buckets:

-Filed under Jira epic BH-101191 — Novo Elements improvements:
+**Filed** — tickets under Jira epic BH-101191 — Novo Elements improvements:

 - BH-101192 — Avatar improvements: `background` getter crashes on undefined `source`; `ngOnInit` operator-precedence bug; `color` input is visually invisible by design; `<novo-avatar-stack>` hardcodes `+5` overflow label.
 - BH-101194 — Remove or fix Loading skeleton directive: `[isLoading]` / `[skeleton]` / `[loaded]` trio has inverted boolean semantics, fails on initial paint, and appears unused in the main app.
 Leaning toward delete.
 Skeleton story was dropped from `loading.stories.ts` pending resolution.
 - BH-101197 — Checkbox `layoutOptions`: source flags the input with `// TODO - avoid configs like this`; audit consumers, then deprecate or remove.
 - BH-101198 — Progress `flash` parent mutation: `<novo-progress-bar>` writes to its parent's `fitContainer` from `ngOnInit`; move the decision into the container.
 - BH-101199 — Loading `theme` `@deprecated` JSDoc: runtime `console.warn` exists, but no JSDoc tag so IDEs don't flag usages.

+**Unfiled** — see the working list for the working list of findings that haven't been promoted to tickets yet.
+Triage periodically: file what's worth fixing under BH-101191, delete entries that are decided-not-worth-fixing, and add new findings as they surface during story work.
+New issues spotted while authoring stories go into the backlog file first; only filed tickets are listed here.

 ---